JikesRVM/JikesRVM/libraryInterface/README.txt

 tree is by necessity directly derived from the subject class library we must make those modifications available under their original license.

-There is also code under this tree that is licensed by the CPL because it has been written from scratch for Jikes RVM.
+There is also code under this tree that is licensed by the EPL because it has been written from scratch for Jikes RVM.

 By convention, each sub-tree with source contains a copy of the